compgen-io/cgpipe/docs/01-Introduction.md

 * Pipelines can be stored remotely, such as on a GitHub repository or web server.

-* Pipelines can be used as executable scripts using the #! (shebang) first line syntax (like shell or Python scripts).
+* Pipelines can be used as executable scripts using the #! (shebang) first line syntax (like bash, perl, ruby, or python scripts).

 * Pipelines can display help text.
 If the first lines are comments, then they will be displayed when help text is requested (excluding #! first lines).
 The first blank or non-commented line marks the end of the help text.

 ## Executing pipelines

-It is expected that jobs will be executed on a computation cluster that is managed by a dedicated job scheduler.
+It is expected that jobs will be executed on an HPC cluster with a job scheduler (SGE, SLURM, or PBS supported).
 This way individual tasks can be efficiently executed in a parallel manner.
-CGPipe will take care of establishing any inter-task dependencies to make sure that things execute in the proper order.
-Pipelines can also be run on a single host by using either the single file SBS scheduler or by exporting the pipeline as a bash script.
+CGPipe will take care of setting inter-task dependencies to make sure that jobs execute in the proper order.
+Pipelines can also be run on a single host by using either the simple [SBS scheduler](http://compgen.io/sbs) or by exporting the pipeline as a bash script.
 SBS is well suited for single-host systems where there is no existing job scheduler.
 SBS requires having the `sbs` program installed somewhere in your `$PATH`.